 - Sponsorship of the yearly April Great American Cleanup.
 We arrange through Southwest Central Solid Waste Authority for two dumpsters twice a year (April/Oct) in our neighborhood for the disposal of oversized items, a service open to all residents.

 - Sending a letter to any individuals who have received complaints from fellow neighbors.
 The letter basically requests that the individual be a better neighbor and comply with a suggestion.
 The PHPOA, however, has NO LEGAL AUTHORITY to ensure that the person complies.
 If the situation does not change, the complainant would need to contact the Doña Ana Codes Department.

-- A directory of all Picacho Hills residents including name, address, phone numbers, and email addresses provided to every new resident.
-Yearly updated directories are given only to those who are paid members of PHPOA.
+- A directory of all Picacho Hills residents including contact information.
+Yearly updated directories are given only to paid members.

-The cost of a PHPOA membership is an annual $70.
+The cost of an annual PHPOA membership is $70.
 Membership forms may be downloaded from this website.
 Click here.